-- 1. If a bomb threat is received, the individual answering the phone should attempt to keep the caller on the line as long possible and have someone else call 911 to report the threat.
-The exact time of the threat and any other pertinent facts should be reported.
-Written record of information should be obtained whenever possible. - 2.
-The building should be evacuated immediately using basic fire evacuation procedures and following the evacuation plans posted. - 3.
-ATTENDANCE MUST BE TAKEN to account for all persons involved.
-Staff rosters are to be taken out by Human Resources staff and/or Management staff and persons served rosters by appropriate management/staff in area. - 4.
-The CEO/designee and Asst.
-VP of Health, Wellness and Community Services should be notified immediately.
-The Asst.
-VP of Health, Wellness and Community Services will notify the Crisis Management Team and others as appropriate. - 5.
-If anything suspicious is seen or found, the item should be left alone and authorities notified.
+1. If a bomb threat is received, the individual answering the phone should attempt to keep the caller on the line as long possible & have someone else call 911 to report the threat.
+The exact time of the threat & any other pertinent facts should be reported.
+A written record of information should be obtained whenever possible.

+2. The building should be evacuated immediately using basic fire evacuation procedures and following the evacuation plans posted.

+3. ATTENDANCE MUST BE TAKEN to account for all persons involved.
+Each Department is responsible for ensuring that all staff and/or visitors to that department are accounted for in the event of emergency.

+4. The CEO/designee and Vice President of Compliance & Operations should be notified immediately.
+The Vice President of Compliance & Operations will notify the Crisis Management Team and others as appropriate.

+5. If anything suspicious is seen or found, the item should be left alone & the authorities notified.